billra/vspool/readme.md

 of sections `c` in contact with the spool, and section `s` running to point `P`.

+Measuring the start of the line length from the top of the spool is arbitrary.
+It is a convienient reference point when calculating the linear distance equivalent of a stepper motor's rotation step.

+Diagram above shows line being spooled out in a clockwise rotation.
+This configuration is normally used on the left side of a v plotter.
+Code calculates both clockwise and counter clockwise unspooling.

 Inverse kinematic calculation: given point to plot `P` find length of line.